 Students who fail required courses must complete credit retrieval in order to graduate.
 There are several options for credit retrieval.
 Summer School, Online, PASS, and completing courses through other online sources and bringing in official transcripts.

-*PASS is a program for qualified migrant students.
-See your counselor or Proyecto for
+*PASS is a program for qualified migrant and native ed students.
+See your counselor for additional information.

 Not all students are successful in the Comprehensive High School Program.
 There are alternative programs in Seattle Public Schools, such as Nova, Interagency, and Middle College.
 There are also programs outside of Seattle Schools.
 Most are free of cost.